-This course is designed for the college bound student wanting to learn how to write at the college level, and will prepare students for a variety of writing required in college including essays, narratives, and summaries.
-Students will also learn research techniques and skills necessary to prepare a college and scholarship application.
+This course is designed for the college bound student wanting to learn how to write at the college level, and will prepare students for a variety of writing required in college including essays, narratives, summaries, and a research paper.
+Students will also learn reading and writing skills necessary to prepare a college and scholarship application.